chadmichaelcox/RailcarTripsApp/README.md

 - Use Azure Functions to process the uploaded CSV asynchronously.
 - Implement Azure Active Directory (AAD) authentication for secure access.
 - Utilize Application Insights for logging and monitoring API performance.
+- Containerize the application with Docker to deploy the API using Azure Kubernetes Service (AKS) for enhanced scalability.
+- Use Azure Key Vault to secure **database connection strings, API keys, and JWT secrets** by storing them securely.
+- Improve performance using Azure Redis Cache by caching frequent queries such as trip lists to enhance application response time.
+- Set up CI/CD with GitHub Actions and Azure DevOps to automate deployments to Azure App Services using structured pipelines.
+- Enable API rate limiting and throttling to protect API endpoints from abuse and overuse by implementing rate limiting policies.
+- Deploy the app to multiple Azure regions to ensure high availability and disaster recovery in case of failures.

 ---